Military history of the Soviet Union: Interwar period

 The Soviet Union sold arms to the Governor of Xinjiang province of the Republic of China, Jin Shuren, and help install his successor Sheng Shicai in 1934 as their puppet governor.
 They intervened militarily in an invasion of Xinjiang against the Chinese Muslims 36th Division (National Revolutionary Army) and Han chinese troops led by the Chinese Muslim General Ma Zhongying and the Han chinese general Zhang Peiyuan when they were on the verge of defeating Sheng's manchurian and white Russian troops.
 2 brigades of 7,000 men, armed with tanks, planes, mustard gas, and armored cars were the Soviet forces which invaded.
 After fierce fighting, in which mustard gas was used by the Soviet Union at the Battle of Tutung, Ma Zhongying retreated and Zhang committed suicide to avoid capture.
 During the battle, the chinese Muslims reportedly dressed up in sheepskins and stormed Soviet machine guns posts with swords.
 Ma encountered a Red Army column at the Battle of Dawan Cheng and wiped out the entire column, his Muslim troops rolled the wrecked Soviet armored cars off the mountainside.
 The Soviet Union intervened again in the Xinjiang War (1937), invading with 5,000 troops and using planes with mustard gas.

 In late 1930s, Soviet Union was no longer satisfied with the status quo in its relations with independent countries of Finland, Estonia, Latvia, Lithuania, Poland and Romania.
 This came as a result of a change in Soviet foreign policy.
 The Molotov-Ribbentrop Pact gave a great opportunity to recover the provinces of Imperial Russia lost during the chaos of the October Revolution and the Russian Civil War.
 As a result of this pact, on 1 September, the Germans invaded Poland from the west.
 When the Poles were close to defeat and the Polish government left the country, on 17 September the Red Army invaded Poland from the east to regain the territories populated mostly by ethnic Belarusians and Ukrainians.

 Next, Soviet Union sent ultimatums to the Baltic states and gained control in September and October.
 The Soviet Union had negotiated with the Finns for over a year, but the Finns refused Soviet demands.
 The Red Army launched the Winter War on November 30, 1939 with the goal of annexing Finland.
 Simultaneously, a puppet regime, called the Finnish Democratic Republic, was created by the Soviets.
-The initial period of the resulting war proved disastrous for the Soviet military.
-As a direct result of the Soviet aggression the Soviet Union was expelled from the League of Nations on December 14, 1939.
-The Red Army had underestimated their opponent, and suffered a series of embarrassing defeats.
+The initial period of the war proved disastrous for the Soviet military.
+Finnish victories in the Battle of Suomussalmi and the Battle of Raate Road thwarted Soviet attempts to reach Oulu and cut the country in half.
+Further south, the Soviets reached the Mannerheim Line, but staunch Finnish resistance prevented the Red Army from advancing past it, with the Soviets taking severe casualties in the process.
+The Soviet Union was expelled from the League of Nations on December 14, 1939.